hwdsl2/setup-ipsec-vpn/README.md

 *Read this in other languages: [English](README.md), [简体中文](README-zh.md).*

-Set up your own IPsec VPN server in just a few minutes, with IPsec/L2TP and Cisco IPsec on Ubuntu, Debian and CentOS.
+These scripts will let you set up your own IPsec VPN server, with IPsec/L2TP and Cisco IPsec on Ubuntu, Debian & CentOS.
 All you need to do is provide your own VPN credentials, and the scripts will handle the rest.

 We will use <a href="https://libreswan.org/" target="_blank">Libreswan</a> as the IPsec server, and <a href="https://github.com/xelerance/xl2tpd" target="_blank">xl2tpd</a> as the L2TP provider.

-#### <a href="https://blog.ls20.com/ipsec-l2tp-vpn-auto-setup-for-ubuntu-12-04-on-amazon-ec2/" target="_blank">Link to my VPN tutorial with detailed instructions</a>
+<a href="https://blog.ls20.com/ipsec-l2tp-vpn-auto-setup-for-ubuntu-12-04-on-amazon-ec2/" target="_blank">**&raquo; Related tutorial: IPsec VPN Server Auto Setup with Libreswan**</a>

-## Table of Contents
+#### Table of Contents

 - [Features](#features)
 - [Requirements](#requirements)